sfrwmaker/MonopolyCard/README.md

 # MonopolyCard
-Automate payment system for Monopoly table game
+Automate payment system for Monopoly table game on Arduino